Railway Gauges in Ontario

 By 1861, the road needed a substantial capital infusion for much-needed improvements in order to stay in business, and was also considering acquisition of the Hamilton & Port Dover Railway, to give it access to Lake Ontario and to an intermediate harbour on Lake Erie.
 This proposal fell through, presumably because the B&LH was by then close to bankruptcy.
 It offered to lease itself to the Great Western Railway, but this proposal was rejected unanimously by the Great Western's London, England board of directors.

 So it was that the B&LH came into the orbit of the other major competitor in southwestern Ontario, the Grand Trunk Railway.
-To offer competition to the Great Western, the GTR developed a plan to capture this border-to-border traffic more effectively by laying an inside rail to its Provincial Gauge track.
+To offer competition to the Great Western, the GTR developed a plan to cut into the profits to be made from that traffic with an inside Standard Gauge rail to its Provincial Gauge track.
 This would expedite this traffic with the through movement of US railroad Standard Gauge cars rather than by means of the expensive unloading and reloading at each end.
-The GTR's contribution was to be between Stratford and Sarnia, with the strategically-placed B&LH with the already-existing line between Fort Erie and Stratford to provide the corresponding third rail between Fort Erie and Stratford.
+The GTR's contribution was to be between Stratford and Sarnia.
+In alliance with the B&LH, the route would become complete with the corresponding third rail between Fort Erie and Stratford.

 Unfortunately, although this plan was also very much to the benefit of the B&LH, it could not come up with the capital, and thus in 1864 entered into a joint management agreement with the Grand Trunk to bring the plan about.
 Even then, the B&LH could not pull its financial weight, and after some infighting, bickering and acrimony, in accordance with an agreement ratified in 1870, the Grand Trunk acquired the B&LH under a perpetual lease [i.e., outright] effective July 1, 1869.
 The issue of the laying of a third Standard Gauge rail (which never came about for the B&LH and the GTR) contributed to the early demise (1864) of the Buffalo & Lake Huron as an independent road because of its need to ally itself with a senior partner on account of its chronic financial distress.